-Term work and practical/Oral examination shall consist of at least eight experiments based on contents of syllabi in the form of a journal and necessary documentation.
+Term work and practical/Oral examination shall consist of at least eight experiments based on contents

 - 1. Study of filter photometer.

 - 2. Study of flame photometer.

 - 3. Study of optical densitometer.

 - 4. Study of UV visible spectrophotometer.

 - 5. Study of refractrometer.

 - 6. Study of Gas Chromatograph.

 - 7. Study of interferometer.

 - 8. Study of Atomic Absorption Spectrophotometer.

 - 9. Study of turbidity meter.

 - 10. Study of ESR.

 - 11. Measurement of pH of given sample

 - 12. Study of colorimeter.